The Revolt of 1857

 The immediate reason was the greased wrapping of the cartridge and the mixing of bone dust in flour.
 It was rumored that the new rifle was made of cow beef or pig fat.
 So the sepoy of both Hindu and Muslim religions refused to use the rifle.

-- The beginning of the revolt from Meerut, on 10 May 1857.
+- The beginning of the revolt from Meerut was on 10 May 1857.
 Soon spread to various regions of India.

 - On the 24th of April 90 sepoy of 3rd Native cavalry refused to use that greased cartridges.
 Out of them, 85 sepoys were dismissed and sentenced to 10-year’s imprisonment.

-The Centres, significant events, and Leaders of Revolt of 1857
+The Centres, significant events, and Leaders of the Revolt of 1857

-Delhi– At Delhi, the Mughal emperor, Bahadur Shah was the symbolic and nominal leader of the Revolt.
-The real command of revolt was in the hands of General Bakht Khan.
+Delhi– In Delhi, the Mughal emperor, Bahadur Shah was the symbolic and nominal leader of the Revolt.
+The real command of the revolt was in the hands of General Bakht Khan.
 Bahadur Shah was the weakest leader of the 1857 revolt.

 Kanpur– Nana Saheb, the adopted son of the last Peshwa, Baji Rao II was the leader at Kanpur.
 In Kanpur, he defeated the English and proclaimed himself Peshwa.